seanbreckenridge/exobrain/src/content/blog/devlog-ocaml-android.md

 opam init --bypass-checks --disable-sandboxing
 ```

-That which sets up the basic `~/.opam` directory (but eventually fails).
+That sets up the basic `~/.opam` directory (but eventually fails).
 That asks you to clean up the broken switch (version), so I did.

 Then, following the debugging [here](https://github.com/ocaml/opam-repository/issues/22748):